 As a trusted well-being advisor and executive yoga coach for senior leaders in the private and public sectors, Suzie has been personally commissioned to create well-being promotion programs and build well-being strategy frameworks for global and national public health agencies, including the Pan American / World Health Organization (2013-2015); the Department of Defense (2016; 2018); the Centers for Disease Control and Prevention (2016-2017); the National Parks Service (2015); and most recently the U.S. Treasury Department’s Treasury Executive Institute (TEI).
 In 2018, she was personally commissioned by General James Michael Holmes, USAF (retired) to create the first-ever resilience training for senior leaders in the U.S. Air Force, and in 2020, she was personally commissioned by the U.S. Treasury Department to create a well-being science webinar series for senior leaders (SES and GS14, GS15) from all 45 U.S. government agencies, during the rapid rise of Covid-19 (March – June 2020).
 She also led the award-winning stakeholder engagement efforts that brought the Cloud to the CDC as a shared service in 2016, and led the story-telling approach to the forthcoming U.S. Surgeon’s General 2020 Report on Public Health, Community Development and Economic Prosperity.
 Suzie earned her Ph.D. in health communication from Mason in 2014, as well as advanced degrees in theatre (MFA, 1991), kinesiology (2009), and communication arts (BA, 1989).
 As an ERYT (Trainer of Yoga Teachers) with the Yoga Alliance since 2006, and NBC-HWC with the National Board for Health and Wellness Coaching since 2018, she has trained 3000+ Yoga Teachers and 108 health coaches internationally in her centered well-being coaching model and curriculum, inspired by her doctoral work (Carmack, 2014) exploring the role of sense-making, communication competence and social support in the co-creation of well-being.
 Learn more about Suzie’s efforts to bring well-being research into real-world practice at www.DrSuzieCarmack.com.

-Dr. Al Fuertes is an Associate Professor and Kindness Ambassador at George Mason University.
-His fields of specialization are: facilitation and dialogue, global education, psychosocial trauma healing, conflict resolution/ transformation, theology of struggle, spirituality, displacement issues and anti-human trafficking initiatives.
-Dr. Fuertes teaches courses in Human Trafficking, Refugee and Internal Displacement, Psychosocial Trauma and Healing, Forgiveness and Reconciliation in Divided Communities, Conflict Resolution/Transformation, Spirituality, and Immigration Issues in Northern Virginia, among other courses.
+Al Fuertes, Ph.D., is a Professor and Kindness Ambassador at George Mason University.
+His fields of specialization are: facilitation and dialogue, global education, psychosocial trauma healing, conflict resolution/ transformation, theology of struggle, spirituality, displacement issues, and anti-human trafficking initiatives.
+Al teaches courses in Human Trafficking, Refugee and Internal Displacement, Psychosocial Trauma and Healing, Forgiveness and Reconciliation in Divided Communities, Conflict Resolution/Transformation, Spirituality, and Immigration Issues in Northern Virginia, among other courses.
 He is a field practitioner and international consultant who specializes in psychosocial trauma healing as an integral component in peacebuilding and conflict transformation.
-Dr. Fuertes travels extensively around the world, particularly in places affected by war, armed conflict, and natural disasters.
+Al travels extensively around the world, particularly in places affected by war, armed conflict, and natural disasters.
 He works with government, religious, military, and community leaders, as well as NGO development workers, school administrators, teachers, youth, refugees, and internally displaced persons.

-Dr. Fuertes was a recipient of the 2020 Inspiration Award by the Centreville Immigration Forum (CIF), in recognition of his contributions and service to the community, the 2019 Global Peacebuilder Award by the Daniel Fissell Music Foundation, the 2019 Outstanding Sillimanian Award in the Philippines, and the Alumni Recognition (2019) for his work in Peacebuilding and Conflict Transformation by the Anabaptist Mennonite Biblical Seminary in Indiana.
+Al was a recipient of the 2020 Inspiration Award by the Centreville Immigration Forum (CIF), in recognition of his contributions and service to the community, the 2019 Global Peacebuilder Award by the Daniel Fissell Music Foundation, the 2019 Outstanding Sillimanian Award in the Philippines, and the Alumni Recognition (2019) for his work in Peacebuilding and Conflict Transformation by the Anabaptist Mennonite Biblical Seminary in Indiana.
 He also received the 2015 Spirit of Dr. Martin Luther King, Jr. Award, 2014 Oscar Mentoring Excellence Award, the 2008 GMU Teaching Excellence Award and the 2001 AT&T Asia-Pacific Leadership Award.
-He obtained his Bachelor’s degree in Theology from the Divinity School at Silliman University, a Master of Arts degree in Peace Studies from the Associated Mennonite Biblical Seminary, and a Ph.D. in Conflict Analysis and Resolution from the School for Conflict Analysis and Resolution at George Mason University.
+Al obtained his Bachelor’s degree in Theology from the Divinity School at Silliman University, a Master of Arts degree in Peace Studies from the Associated Mennonite Biblical Seminary, and a Ph.D. in Conflict Analysis and Resolution from the School for Conflict Analysis and Resolution at George Mason University.
+His peer-reviewed article “Students in Higher Education Explore the Practice of Gratitude as Spirituality and Its Impact on Well-Being” has been published by the academic journal Religions.
+Learn more about Al’s research.

 Pamela Garner, Ph.D., is Professor of Childhood Studies and Human Development and Family Science in the School of Integrative Studies at Mason.
 She received her doctorate in Educational Psychology and Human Development from Texas A&M University and completed postdoctoral training in Developmental Psychology at the University of Texas Medical School at Houston and the University of Houston.
 Pam has conducted research on social and emotional competence across early childhood, middle childhood, and more recently, emerging adulthood using quantitative and qualitative research methods and has been involved as PI or Co-I on a number of funded projects investigating the development of emotional competence across the lifespan.
 She recently completed a study that demonstrated that preservice teachers’ participation in a mindfulness‐based social emotional learning program positively impacted their ability to perceive, understand, use, and regulate emotions.
 These findings hint at the fact that a proactive approach that allows for training before students take on a more formal classroom role may offer a particularly useful opportunity for the development of emotion‐related skills that can facilitate teacher resilience.
 Read more about Pamela’s research.